-Reese’s Peanut Butter Cup Minis are the perfect size for this peanut butter cookie bar recipe.
+Peanut butter cookie bar recipe is topped with Reese’s Peanut Butter Cup Minis.
 This is another cake mix recipe that is easy to make and tastes delicious!

-- Top the crust with peanut butter chips, chocolate chips and peanut butter cup minis.
+Top the crust with peanut butter chips and chocolate chips.

 Hello lovely little Reese’s Peanut Butter Cup Minis!
 Anyone else love these as much as I do?

 Yep, you guessed it right…dump them on top of the baking chips.